Wilbertz/Collaboration-and-Competition/Report.md

 ### Hyperparameters

-  The code uses a lot of hyperparameters.
-The values a are given below
+  The code uses a lot of hyper-parameters.
+The values a are given below:

   | Hyperparameter                      | Value   |
   | ----------------------------------- | ------- |